 Sometimes you’ll have to remove dark brown coffee stains from lacy bras.
 That’s a real pain and a total DIY job.
 Dissolve detergent into the water and hand wash them thoroughly.
 After removing any excess water from the wash, reform and turn the material inside out and set them up on a flat surface for drying.
 This will gently dry the bras and get them back into their original shape.
 While laid out to dry, try to keep the garments out of direct sunlight to avoid discoloration.

 Dryers can melt and tear the straps and bend the metal clasps on bras and other laundry delicates.
 The heat can also ruin the shape of the bra.
 A specific design is made to fit the body in a certain way.
 If garments shrink or lose their original shape that can diminish their intended beauty.
 Definitely never try to dry any woolens in a clothes dryer or near a fire or a radiator.

-I was busy mixing some dough and baking cookies one day.
-When I finished I realized I had made some gorgeous Christmas cookies but my lace-trimmed apron was a full mosaic of stains.
+If you find yourself mixing some dough and baking cookies, when you’re finished you may realize that while you have made some gorgeous Christmas cookies, your lace-trimmed apron is a full mosaic of stains.
 Cooking stains can be the worst.
-I assessed the damage in the bedroom mirror then I took it to the bathroom.
-I placed it in a tub of cold water and let it soak while I worked on decorating and making some decor crafts.
-That initial soak removed and loosened a lot of the food that was stuck on my apron.
+Assess the damage and then take it to the bathroom.
+Place it in a tub of cold water and let it soak while you work on other things.
+That initial soak will remove and loosen a lot of the food that is stuck on the apron.

-My next step was to apply a stain treatment.
-I laid the garment down on the counter so I could see all of the stains better.
-I used a cold, wet cloth to work some detergent into the stains.
-I made sure to saturate each grimy spot to break down the stains even better.
-I let that set in for at least ten minutes before taking it to the washer.
-I used a garment bag and washed it.
-Then I hung it up in the kitchen to air dry.
-It came out very clean.
-I was so relieved.
+The next step is to apply a stain treatment.
+Lay the garment down on the counter so you can see all of the stains better.
+Use a cold, wet cloth to work some detergent into the stains.
+Make sure to saturate each grimy spot to break down the stains even better.
+Let that set in for at least ten minutes before taking it to the washer.
+Use a garment bag and wash it.
+Then hang it up to air dry.
+It will come out very clean.
+What a relief!